 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 We expect research and development costs related to our portfolio to increase as our product candidate development programs progress.
 However, the successful development of our product candidates is highly uncertain.
-As such, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of and to commercialize these product candidates.
+As such, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the remainder of the development and to commercialize these product candidates.
 We are unable to predict the amount of net cash inflows from PYRUKYND® or any of our product candidates.
 This is due to the numerous risks and uncertainties associated with developing medicines, including the uncertainty of:

-- establishing an appropriate safety profile with an investigational new drug application, or IND, and/or NDAenabling toxicology and clinical trials; - successfully enrolling in, and completion of, clinical trials; - receiving marketing approvals from applicable regulatory authorities; - establishing compliant commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - launching commercial sales of the products, if and when approved, in the United States or in other jurisdictions, whether alone or in collaboration with others, including pursuant to the NewBridge Agreement; and - maintaining an acceptable safety profile of the products following approval.
+- establishing an appropriate safety profile with an investigational new drug application, or IND, and/or new drug application, or NDA, enabling toxicology and clinical trials; - the successful enrollment in, and completion of, clinical trials; - the receipt of marketing approvals from applicable regulatory authorities; - establishing compliant commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; and - maintaining an acceptable safety profile of the products following approval.